chevere/docs/library/Action.md

 ## Running actions

-Use `runner` function to run an action.
+Use `runner` method to run the action.
 This will return an object implementing `Chevere\Response\Interfaces\ResponseInterface`.

 ```php
 use function Chevere\Action\actionRun;